Last Updated on 22/02/2019 by Patryk Bandurski

 Searching by uri parameters

-URI parameters are hidden within address.
+URI parameters are hidden within the address.
 Following address /accounts/2017/admin may return accounts created in 2017 that belonged to administrators.
-However the search parameters are not optional in comparison to query parameters and must follow in that exact order.
+However, the search parameters are not optional in comparison to query parameters and must follow in that exact order.

 Headers

 The majority of RESTful services will return JSON content.
-However the JSON content is not the only one representation that REST service can return.
+However, the JSON content is not the only representation that the REST service can return.
 It may be as well XML or any other.
-What is more service can accept more the one representation.
-In other words it can return JSON and XML content for example.
+What is more, service can accept more the one representation.
+In other words, it can return JSON and XML content for example.

 How do we inform service that we would like specific representation?
 We do this by specifying Accept header.